judeo-s/AirBnB_clone/README.md

 # Commands

-* create - Creates an instance based on given class
+* create - Creates an instance based on given class.

-* destroy - Destroys an object based on class and UUID
+* destroy - Destroys an object based on class and UUID.

-* show - Shows an object based on class and UUID
+* show - Shows an object based on class and UUID.

-* all - Shows all objects the program has access to, or all objects of a given class
+* all - Shows all objects the program has access to, or all objects of a given class.

-* update - Updates existing attributes an object based on class name and UUID
+* update - Updates existing attributes an object based on class name and UUID.

-* quit - Exits the program (EOF will as well)
+* quit - Exits the program (EOF will as well).